 Explain the nature of these communications, though.

-I mean, we we went over some of this last night, but I mean, as you as you look through the depth of all of this, I mean, we can start this is both before and after the election.
+I mean, we went over some of this last night, but I mean, as you look through the depth of all of this, I mean, we can start.

 Before the election, Steele writes to Orr.

-Well, all of these people were working in concert with one goal in mind.
+All of these people were working in concert with one goal in mind.

 Okay, so before the election, you got Steele writing to Orr.

-Great, I'll pass this along to my colleagues.
+I'll pass this along to my colleagues.

 Thank you.

-And then right after the election, nine days after the election, uh, months after the Mueller witch hunt was underway, Steele writes to Orr.
+And then right after the election, nine days after the election, months after the Mueller witch hunt was underway, Steele writes to Orr.

 He's already fired by the FBI at this point.

-He is and his phony dossier that he says he has no clue if it's true, now debunked.
+And his phony dossier that he says he has no clue if it's true, now debunked.

 He's pushing after the election.

-And then Steele goes on to say to say this is disappointing would be an understatement.
+And then Steele goes on to say, to say this is disappointing would be an understatement.

 Certain people have been willing to risk everything to engage with them in an effort to help reach the truth.